Martin Eder: Life and career

-From 1986 until 1992, he studied at the Augsburg University of Applied Sciences, and from 1993 until 1995 continued his studies at the Academy of Fine Arts Nuremberg, attending the University of Kassel in 1995 and 1996.
-From 1996 until 1999 he studied under Eberhard Bosslet at the Dresden Academy of Fine Arts and was a master student under Professor Bosslet from 1991 until 2001.
-Eder lives and works in Berlin.
+Eder grew up in Batzenhofen.
+From 1986, he studied communication design at the Augsburg University of Applied Sciences, graduating in 1992.
+He then worked for a time in an advertising agency.
+From 1993 to 1995, he studied at the Academy of Fine Arts Nuremberg.
+From 1996 to 1999, he studied under Eberhard Bosslet at the Dresden Academy of Fine Arts and was Bosslet's master student from 1999 to 2001.
+Eder is represented internationally by the EIGEN + ART Gallery Berlin/Leipzig, Kunsthal Rotterdam, ARKEN Museum of Modern Art, Hirst's Newport Street Gallery, MUDAM Luxembourg, among others.
 He plays in his own experimental rock band under the name Richard Ruin et Les Demoniaques.